Khariphesh Temple

 Alongside the divine twins, thousands of minor deities and demigods that govern nearly every aspect of life are recognized by the Khariphesh temple.
 Many of these are the remnants of ancient pride belief systems that have been incorporated into the Khariphesh narrative.

-Aer'tiq'as, The Shadoweye Described as a being cloaked in living shadow, the Shadoweye represents something of an enigma compared the to other deities included in the Khariphesh Pantheon.
+Aet'riq'os, The Shadoweye Described as a being cloaked in living shadow, the Shadoweye represents something of an enigma compared the to other deities included in the Khariphesh Pantheon.
 The Khresh'na'haq describes the Shadoweye as "the blessed darkness that from eyes wary shields the silent hunter", however little reference to the character or their worship can be found prior to the document's writing.
-Furthermore, in contrast to the reverence Khresh maintains towards the gods of the pantheon within the Khresh'na'haq, they refer to Aer'tiq'as in a more personal tone, more than once going so far as to describe the deity's actions as if Khresh was present to witness them.
-This has lead scholars of the Kresh'na'haq to infer that the Shadoweye might in truth be a living person mythologized.
+Furthermore, in contrast to the reverence Khresh maintains towards the original gods of the pantheon in his writings; they refer to Aet'riq'os in a more personal tone, more than once going so far as to describe the minor deity's actions as if Khresh was themselves present to witness them.
+This has lead scholars of the Kresh'na'haq to infer that the Shadoweye might in truth be a living being mythologized.

-Khresh describes Aer'tiq'as as instrumental in providing inspiration for the first unification of the Prides and laying out the first structure of centralized government.
+Khresh describes Aet'riq'os as instrumental in providing inspiration for the first unification of the Prides and laying out the first structure of centralized government.
 Despite this, mistrust of the character and the legend that the Shadoweye would one day return to reap the great bounty of the ascendant Prides sown in the Khresh'na'haq's pages, has transformed the character into a demonized folktale often recounted to frighten freshfurred youngbloods.
+Nonetheless, the Shadoweye's cult is powerful within the organization of the Khariphesh; with priests of Aet'riq'os functioning as "guides" of the temple's actions (just as the being themselves is said to have guided Khresh in their mythological genesis), rooting out corruption and redirecting the clergy's actions from what might be considered self-destructive paths.

 History